developit/unistore/README.md

 ##### subscribe

-Register a listener function to be called whenever state is changed, and returns the unsubscribe for that listener.
+Register a listener function to be called whenever state is changed.
+Returns an `unsubscribe()` function.

 **Parameters**